vondreii/vondreii-site/src/assets/blog-posts/waysToBeMoreOrganised.md

 ### 8. Throw Away Things You Don't Need

 Alternatively, you can recycle, sell or donate them.
 A lot of people have things lying around that they don't need or use, and decluttering them can help improve your overall environment and wellbeing.
-See <a href="/blog/minimalism/things-you-can-declutter-right-now">60+ Things You Can Declutter Right Now</a> for more tips on how to declutter your home.
+See [Decluttering Your Home](/blog/post/declutteringYourHome) for more tips on how to declutter your home.
 Also, if you have less stuff, it'll be a lot easier to find the things that you do have (making you feel more organised!).

 ### 9. Have A Clear Space To Do Your Work